CartoDB/carto-vl/docs/guides/06-introduction-to-animation.md

 #### Animation expression

-The `animation` expression acts like a clock, generating cyclic values over a determinate period to match the values of its input; when a match occurs between the input and the internal cyclic value animation returns a `1` value and otherwise it returns a `0'.
+The `animation` expression acts like a clock, generating cyclic progress values over a determinate period to match the values of its input.
+When a match occurs between the input and the progress value animation returns a `1` value and otherwise it returns a `0'.

 The next set of animation parameters are used to define the property, speed, and transition between animated features.

 #### Input

 The first animation parameter (input), is the attribute that you want to animate.
-By default, the animation cycle varies from the attributes's minimum value to its maximum.
+By default, the cyclic animation progress varies from the attributes's minimum value to its maximum.

 You can change this range of values by using a `linear` expression, and thus visualize a subset of the data.
 For example, if a dataset spans an entire year, but you only want to animate between the months of February and June, you can adjust the input parameter to: